-Osteosarcoma is a form of bone cancer that occurs in humans and dogs.
+Osteosarcoma is a form of bone cancer that occurs in dogs.
 Cancer is something that worries many dog owners.
-Understanding the disease can help you give your dog the best care and quality of life after a terrifying cancer diagnosis.
+Understanding the disease can help you give your dog the best care and quality of life after a cancer diagnosis.

 Osteosarcoma is the most common type of bone tumor in dogs.
 It can affect any bone in the body, but most commonly occurs in the limbs.
 In rare cases, osteosarcoma can occur in non-bony tissues, like muscles or organs.